by Jason Wasserman MD PhD FRCPC and Trevor Flood MD FRCPC

 Lymphovascular invasion means that cancer cells were seen inside of a blood vessel or lymphatic vessel.
 Blood vessels are long thin tubes that carry blood around the body.
 Lymphatic vessels are similar to small blood vessels except that they carry a fluid called lymph instead of blood.
 Lymphovascular invasion is important because cancer cells can use blood vessels or lymphatic vessels to spread to other parts of the body such as lymph nodes or the lungs.
 For non-HPV SCC of the penis lymphovascular invasion is also used to determine the pathologic tumour stage (pT).

-A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
-The types of margins described in your report will depend on the location of the tumour and the type of surgery performed.
-Margins will only be described in your report after the entire tumour has been removed.
+A margin is any tissue cut by the surgeon to remove the tumour from your body.
+The margins described in your report will depend on the tumour’s location and the type of surgery performed.
+Your report will only describe margins after the entire tumour has been removed.

-A negative margin means that no cancer cells were seen at any of the cut edges of tissue.
-A margin is called positive when there are cancer cells at the very edge of the cut tissue.
-A positive margin is associated with a higher risk that the tumour will grow back in the same location after treatment.
+A negative margin means no cancer cells were seen at any of the cut edges of tissue.
+A margin is called positive when cancer cells are at the cut tissue’s very edge.
+A positive margin is associated with a higher risk of the tumour growing back in the same location after treatment.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can spread from the tumour to a lymph node through lymphatic vessels located in and around the tumour.
-The movement of cancer cells from the tumour to a lymph node is called metastasis.
+This movement is called metastasis.
 Lymph nodes from the inguinal canal or pelvis may be removed to look for cancer cells.
 This information is then used to determine the pathologic nodal stage (pN).

-If lymph nodes were removed, your pathologist will examine each lymph node for cancer cells.
-Lymph nodes that contain cancer cells are called positive while those that do not contain any cancer cells are called negative.
-Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.
+If lymph nodes were removed, your pathologist will examine each one for cancer cells.
+Lymph nodes that contain cancer cells are called positive, while those that do not contain any cancer cells are called negative.
+Most reports include the total number of lymph nodes examined and the number, if any that contain cancer cells.